BrianHenryIE/composer-phpstorm/README.md

 Folders to exclude can be specified under `extras/phpstorm/exclude_folders/folders`.
 These are assumed to be relative from the project root.

-The Composer tool, [coenjacobs/mozart](https://github.com/coenjacobs/mozart), for prefixing package namespaces results in each class being copied, thus each classname::function having multiple implementations from PhpStorm's point of view.
+The Composer tool [coenjacobs/mozart](https://github.com/coenjacobs/mozart), for prefixing package namespaces, results in each class being copied, thus each classname::function having multiple implementations in PhpStorm's code completion.
 This tool reads the Mozart Composer configuration and excludes source folders of packages managed by Mozart.

-The source of symlinks created by [kporras07/composer-symlinks](https://github.com/kporras07/composer-symlinks) are exculded if in the project directory.
+The source of symlinks created by [kporras07/composer-symlinks](https://github.com/kporras07/composer-symlinks) are excluded if in the project directory.
+This can be disabled by setting `extras/phpstorm/exclude_folders/folders` to `false` in your `composer.json`.

 Inside `/.idea/project-name.iml`'s `<component name="NewModuleRootManager"> <content url="file://$MODULE_DIR$">` adds: